rajrdasani/NBAAwardsModeling/README.md

 This project implements machine learning and data analytics methodologies to predict winners of six individual, end-of-season NBA Awards.

+Check out all our predictions for every award (including the yet-to-be-decided 2021 NBA Awards) in our project report.

 ## Project Presentation

 https://www.youtube.com/watch?v=FOww8dqZVes&ab_channel=RajDasani